-1. Invest In A Video Marketing Strategy
+1. Invest In Video Production & Creation

 Stop us if you've heard this before, but video marketing is kind of a big deal.
 According to Cisco, by 2021, video will account for 80 percent of all internet traffic, making it by far the most dominant form of digital content.
 But in addition to being dominant, it's also really effective.
 Video marketers get 83% more qualified leads per year and 80% say that video marketing has helped increase sales.

 If you aren't investing in video marketing yet, or if you've merely dipped your toes in the water, it's time to take the plunge.
 According to HubSpot's 2020 State of Marketing report, video beat out heavyweight contenders like email, blogging, and infographics as the most used type of marketing content.
 Marketers who incorporate video into their content strategies have seen 49% faster revenue growth than those who don’t.
 Fortunately, there are many tools and resources that make it easy to get started with video marketing.

 Today, manufacturers partner with marketing experts to create videos to help sell industrial products and share their brand stories.
 See 17 videos of industrial companies here for more inspiration.